Contact Mobile Homes

 - All required preliminary plan approvals

-The Plan Review Division will review the documents for compliance with applicable rules, and once approved, issue a plan approval and permit to construct.
+The Bureau's construction code plan review program will review the documents for compliance with applicable rules and once approved, issue plan approval and permit to construct.
 The plan approval and permit to construct is valid for 5 years after the date of issuance and may be extended upon application.
 An extension may be issued for a maximum of 10 years beyond the initial date of approval.
 The same approval process is applicable to mobile home condominium and conversion of existing park to home condominium.
 The Manufactured Housing Commission may extend the plan approval and permit to construct and grant a variance to the park design and construction rules upon request.

-Questions should be directed to the Plan Review Division at 517-241-9328 or by email at firstname.lastname@example.org.
+Questions should be directed to the Bureau's construction code plan review program at 517-241-9317 or by email at email@example.com.